Polytechnic University of the Philippines: Administration

+Academics

 PUP is broadly organized into 14 colleges, two high school departments (the Laboratory High School and the Senior High School), the Open University System and a Graduate School.
 It offers an extensive selection of more than 90 undergraduate and graduate programs.
 The Graduate School and the College of Education confers doctoral and master's degrees.
 The PUP Open University System, which offers its distance learning education programs, is the first institution of distance learning education in the Philippines and is located inside the Ninoy Aquino Library and Learning Resources Center.
 The Institute of Technology does not require passing the entrance test for admission and offers six diploma programs.

-PUP formerly has the lowest tuition among all the universities and colleges in the country.
-With the passage of Republic Act 10931, students of all State Universities and Colleges will have a subsidized tuition.
+PUP formerly had the lowest tuition among all the universities and colleges in the country.
+With the passage of Republic Act 10931, students of all State Universities and Colleges will have subsidized tuition.
 Students will now only pay the miscellaneous fee.

-The oldest college in PUP is the College of Education, tracing its roots back as a course in business education in 1904.
-From the entrepreneurship courses offered in 1904 began the College of Business Administration, while the College of Accountancy and Finance started in 1960 as a bachelor program in Commerce with major in accounting.
+The oldest college in PUP is the College of Education, tracing its roots back to a course in business education in 1904.
+From the entrepreneurship courses offered in 1904 began the College of Business Administration, while the College of Accountancy and Finance started in 1960 as a bachelor's program in Commerce with a major in accounting.
 The College of Computer and Information Sciences started in 1969 as an Electronic Data Process course offered by the College of Accountancy.
 To develop the culture of sports and athleticism, the present-day College of Human Kinetics was established in 1978 as the College of Physical Education and Sports.
 The College of Engineering was established in 1986 as the College of Engineering and Architecture.
-In 2001, several collegiate departments were elevated into its own college which resulted in the establishment of the College of Architecture and Fine Arts, College of Communication, College of Law, and the College of Tourism, Hospitality, and Transportation Management.
+In 2001, several collegiate departments were elevated into their own colleges which resulted in the establishment of the College of Architecture and Fine Arts, College of Communication, College of Law, and the College of Tourism, Hospitality, and Transportation Management.
 Its newest academic units are the College of Arts and Letters, College of Political Science and Public Administration and the College of Social Sciences and Development, all of which are founded through an organizational restructuring in 2012.

 The PUP Laboratory High School, which is one of few high schools in the country offering a commercial curriculum, is regarded as one of the best high schools in the country and serves as the laboratory school of the College of Education where students practice-teach.
 In 2015, the PUP Senior High School was created as a separate department from the Laboratory High School and currently offers all the tracks in the K-12 curriculum.

 PUP's bachelor's program in Filipinology and Journalism were recognized by the Commission on Higher Education as Centers of Development.
 Its Bachelor of Science in Information Technology program was recognized as a Center of Development for Excellence by the Commission on Higher Education from 2000 up to 2006.